 As important as the policy path the Biden-Harris Administration chooses is the personnel selected to carry out the work of the United States Department of Agriculture (USDA).
 Traditionally, political appointee positions have been stuffed with the well-connected in Washington, D.C. and state capitols.
 We encourage a new approach that pulls from the vast talent pool across the country.

-Addressing increasing corporate consolidation in our food systems requires a robust federal response that revives rural communities and includes them in the decision making process, letting them know they have not been forgotten.
+Addressing increasing corporate consolidation in our food system requires a robust federal response that revives rural communities and includes them in the decision making process, letting them know they have not been forgotten.

 Family Farm Action and the 16 other organizations who have signed on to this transition paper believe that our food system is a key intervention point to bring about a more inclusive economy that addresses discrimination and respects our land, natural resources and neighbors around the world.